 Education and Career

-Dr. Frey is Associate Professor at the Department of Psychiatry and Behavioural Neurosciences, and the Academic Head of the Mood Disorders Program, McMaster University and Clinical Director of the St. Joseph's Healthcare Mood Disorders Program and the Women’s Health Concerns Clinic.
+Dr. Frey is Associate Professor at the Department of Psychiatry and Behavioural Neurosciences at McMaster University, Academic Head of the Mood Disorders Program, and Director of the Women’s Health Concerns Clinic at St. Joseph's Healthcare.
 He completed his M.D. and specialization in Psychiatry at the Federal Medical School of Porto Alegre, Brazil, and his M.Sc. and Ph.D. in Biochemistry at the Federal University of Rio Grande do Sul, Brazil.
-Dr. Frey completed a Research Fellowship at The University of Texas Health Science Center at San Antonio (Texas), working with brain imaging in bipolar disorder patients.
+Dr. Frey completed a Research Fellowship at The University of Texas Health Science Center at San Antonio, working with brain imaging in bipolar disorder.
 Subsequently, Dr. Frey did a Postdoctoral Fellowship in brain imaging at the Montreal Neurological Institute (McGill University), where he conducted a PET imaging study correlating serotonin synthesis and 5HT1A receptor binding in the human brain.
 In 2008, Dr. Frey received a CIHR postdoctoral fellowship award to study brain imaging in perimenopausal women with depression, under supervision of Dr. Claudio Soares and Dr. Meir Steiner at the Women’s Health Concerns Clinic, St. Joseph’s Healthcare Hamilton.
 Dr. Frey is also a previous recipient of a fellowship award from Father O’Sullivan Research Centre (SJH).

-Frey BN, Andreazza AC, Frye MA, et al. Biomarkers in bipolar disorder.
-Aust N Z J Psychiatry (In press).
+Frey BN, Andreazza AC, Frye MA, et al. Biomarkers in bipolar disorder: a positional paper from the International Society for Bipolar Disorders Biomarkers Task Force.
+Aust N Z J Psychiatry 2013; 47(4):321-32.

 Yatham LN, Kennedy SH, Parikh SV, Shaeffer A, Beaulieu S, Alda M, O’Donovan C, MacQueen G, McIntyre RS, Sharma V, Ravindran A, Young LT, Milev R, Bond D, Frey BN, et al. Canadian Network for Mood and Anxiety Treatments (CANMAT) and International Society for Bipolar Disorders (ISBD) collaborative update of CANMAT guidelines for the management of patients with bipolar disorder: update 2013.
 Bipolar Disorders 2013; 15(1):1-44.